palform/palform/packages/blog-docs/blog/2024-09-07-google-forms-gdpr/index.md

 If your location is not set, **your data is likely to be stored in the US**.
 You don't really get much control.

-If your data is (or could potentially be) stored in the US, you _must_ comply with the EU-US Data Privacy Framework.
+If your data is (or could potentially be) stored in the US, you _must_ comply with the EU-US Data Privacy Framework, or have another mechanism for data transfers in place.
 You can complete an [online certification](https://www.dataprivacyframework.gov/) to check your compliance.

 ## Other problems